Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Conclusion

 \section{Conclusion}

-We present a Consensus Network (Css-Net) for language-guided image retrieval.
-Css-Net aims to relieve the inherent triplet ambiguity problem, which arises when the dataset contains multiple false-negative candidates that match the same query text.
-This problem stems from annotators overlooking fine-grained details of the images and describing only simple properties.
-The resulting noisy triplets significantly compromise the metric learning objective.
-To alleviate this problem, Css-Net employs a consensus module with four diverse compositors that possess different knowledge and can learn mutually during training and infer collaboratively when evaluation.
-Specifically, Css-Net adopts a pyramid training paradigm and auxiliary text-image compositor design that endow each compositor with unique knowledge.
-Css-Net also utilizes a KL loss that facilitates the learning among the compositors and reduces their biases learned on noisy triplets.
-Our experiments show that Css-Net is a competitive method on three benchmarks, demonstrating its effectiveness and robustness.
-Moreover, Css-Net is orthogonal and complementary to most existing methods, and can further enhance their performance.
-As future work, we plan to extend our method to real-world applications that involve learning from noisy triplets.
+We present a Consensus Network (Css-Net) for composed image retrieval.
+Css-Net aims to relieve the inherent triplet ambiguity problem, which arises when the dataset contains multiple false-negative candidates that match the same query.
+This problem stems from annotators describing only simple properties and frequently overlooking fine-grained details of the images.
+The resulting noisy triplets significantly compromise the metric learning objective and bias the single compositor.
+To this end, Css-Net employs a consensus module with four compositors that possess distinct knowledge.
+As a group, compositors learn mutually when training and infer collaboratively during evaluation, effectively minimizing the negative effects caused by the triplet ambiguity problem.
+Extensive experiments show that Css-Net has achieved competitive recall performance on three widely-used benchmarks, without substantially increasing the inference time.